jennysloane/jfsloane/content/blog/intro_to_R/index.md

 Before getting started with some coding, it's important to understand what a working directory is.

-- **What is a working director?** A working directory (wd) is the location where R will look for files.
+- **What is a working directory?** A working directory (wd) is the location where R will look for files.
 This is where R believes you are located.
 - **How do you know what your wd is?** In the console type `getwd()` to see what's called your "current working directory".
 You may notice that this path will most likely align with the path at the top of the Files tab because, again, this is where R thinks you are located.
 If you want load in any files, you must be in the correct working directory or R will return an error saying `cannot open file x: No such file or directory`
 - **How do you set your wd?** There are a few ways you can do this...
   - Option 1 (not recommended): Session &rarr; Set Working Directory &rarr; Choose Directory and navigate to find the correct folder